darfattt/dealer-maintenance-app/web/docs/dashboard-api-specs.md

 ---- Dealing process

-Dealing top unit
+Dealing top unit \
-1. create new api that retrieve from spk_dealing_process_units @database.py  SPKDealingProcessUnit, that will sum(quantity)  group by kode_tipe_unit and filter by dealer_id and date start/end tanggal_pengiriman (data type  string, need to convert when filter)
+1. create new api that retrieve from spk_dealing_process_units @database.py  SPKDealingProcessUnit, that will sum(quantity)  group by kode_tipe_unit and filter by dealer_id and date start/end tanggal_pengiriman (data type  string, need to convert when filter) \
-2. mapping data : None
+2. mapping data : None and \
-3. and apply integration for
+3. and apply integration for \

-Revenue
+Revenue \
-1. create new api that retrieve from spk_dealing_process_units @database.py  SPKDealingProcessUnit, that will sum(harga_jual)  filter by dealer_id and date start/end tanggal_pengiriman (data type  string, need to convert when filter)
+1. create new api that retrieve from spk_dealing_process_units @database.py  SPKDealingProcessUnit, that will sum(harga_jual)  filter by dealer_id and date start/end tanggal_pengiriman (data type  string, need to convert when filter) \
-2. mapping data : None
+2. mapping data : None \
-3. and apply integration for
+3. and apply integration for \

-Data history
+TODO   Data history \
-1. create new api that retrieve from spk_dealing_process_data database.py  SPKDealingProcessData, get all fields for tabular data with request param filter (id_spk, nama_customer, alamat,no_kontak,email,status_prosnama_bpkbpect)
+1. create new api that retrieve from spk_dealing_process_data database.py  SPKDealingProcessData, get all fields for tabular data with request param filter (id_spk, nama_customer, alamat,no_kontak,email,status_prospect,nama_bpkbp)
-2. got pagination, per page default 20
+2. got pagination, per page default 20 \
-3. apply integration for
+3. apply integration for \

 -- Delivery Process --
-Driver
+Driver \
-1. create new api that retrieve from delivery_process_data @database.py  DeliveryProcessData join with DeliveryProcessDetail, that will count(DeliveryProcessDetail.id_spk) group by id_driver and filter by dealer_id and date start/end tanggal_pengiriman (data type  string, need to convert when filter)
+1. create new api that retrieve from delivery_process_data @database.py  DeliveryProcessData join with DeliveryProcessDetail, that will count(DeliveryProcessDetail.id_spk) group by id_driver and filter by dealer_id and date start/end tanggal_pengiriman (data type  string, need to convert when filter) \
-2. mapping data : None
+2. mapping data : None, only show top 5 \
-3. and apply integration for
+3. and apply integration for \

-Lokasi Pengiriman
+Lokasi Pengiriman \
-1. create new api that retrieve from delivery_process_data @database.py  DeliveryProcessData join with DeliveryProcessDetail, that will count(DeliveryProcessDetail.lokasi_pengiriman) group by lokasi_pengiriman and filter by dealer_id and date start/end tanggal_pengiriman (data type  string, need to convert when filter)
+1. create new api that retrieve from delivery_process_data @database.py  DeliveryProcessData join with DeliveryProcessDetail, that will count(DeliveryProcessDetail.lokasi_pengiriman) group by lokasi_pengiriman and filter by dealer_id and date start/end tanggal_pengiriman (data type  string, need to convert when filter) \
-2. Show top 5 only
+2. Show top 5 only \
-3. and apply integration for
+3. and apply integration for  \

-Data history
+Data history \
-1. create new api that retrieve from delivery_process_data database.py  DeliveryProcessData join with DeliveryProcessDetail, get fields :delivery_document_id,tanggal_pengiriman,status_delivery_document,id_driver,id_spk,nama_pengerima,no_kontak_penerima, lokasi_pengiriman,waktu_pengiriman for tabular data with request param filter (delivery_document_id,tanggal_pengiriman,status_delivery_document,id_driver,id_spk,nama_pengerima,no_kontak_penerima, lokasi_pengiriman,waktu_pengiriman)
+1. create new api that retrieve from delivery_process_data database.py  DeliveryProcessData join with DeliveryProcessDetail, get fields :delivery_document_id,tanggal_pengiriman,status_delivery_document,id_driver,id_spk,nama_pengerima,no_kontak_penerima, lokasi_pengiriman,waktu_pengiriman for tabular data with request param filter (delivery_document_id,tanggal_pengiriman,status_delivery_document,id_driver,id_spk,nama_pengerima,no_kontak_penerima, lokasi_pengiriman,waktu_pengiriman) \
-2. got pagination, per page default 20
+2. got pagination, per page default 20 \
-3. apply integration for
+3. apply integration for \